 True engagement will move the dial on climate targets

 A growing number of financial institutions have made, or are planning, commitments to reduce emissions.
 How they reach that destination is key to the value those commitments will create.
-The journey we have chosen reflects our understanding of the ways we can best ensure portfolios are able to benefit from the value transition can unlock.

 As active managers we are participants in that transition and have choices over how we reach the net zero destination.
 There are many routes to decarbonise portfolios; the path we select will determine whether it creates or constrains the investment returns we deliver to our clients.

 We have established a climate change strategy that we expect will allow the investments we manage to benefit from the value that can be unlocked as companies cut emissions.
 Instead of avoiding companies with higher emissions, we identify them and encourage them to establish and deliver their own transition plans.

 Our own analysis has shown that companies able to reduce their emissions quicker than peers have typically outperformed in recent years.
 As policy measures intensify to encourage decarbonisation and penalise emissions, we expect that performance tailwind to continue.

 To benefit from that, during 2022, we embarked on our largest engagement exercise yet.
 We engaged over 700 companies, responsible for around half of the financed emissions of the asset classes in scope of our targets.

 This is a whole-firm effort, with analysts and fund managers across Schroders’ global offices speaking to hundreds of companies to explain our views and goals.
 Our engagement has proven successful; the companies we engaged on climate since 2021 have been almost twice as likely to set a new below 2°C target than those we did not.